ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

     - Secondary managed cluster where OpenShift Data Foundation is running.

+    This process might take several minutes to complete, so wait till the operator status changes to **Running**.

     With this set up, the ACM cluster imports and manages the manages the ODF clusters.
 So that if one ODF cluster goes down, then the ACM cluster rolls over the apps and data from that cluster to the other cluster.
 This is also the step where you enable submariner, so be sure to enable **GlobalNet** during that process.